anushkxa/Quora_Post/README.md

 Replica of Quora;
 Planning to make Interface in Pixel Art;
-Tech:EJS, JavaScript, REST API and HTML-CSS
+Tech:EJS, JavaScript, REST API, node.js and HTML-CSS